codecraftingtools/codecraftingtools.github.io/_sources/software.rst.txt

   semantic attributes of data types.
 This project also provides a set of tools that can be used to generate documentation or high-level code from type specifications.

+.. _Bt:

+Bt
+  Build tool that manages the dependencies between software projects and automates the retrieval, configuration, and building of prerequisite software repositories.

 .. _Wumps: